Ayesha-da/pneumonia_detection_analysis/README.md

 we got the 3 buckets (Pneumonia, Normal and Others) from Dataset 2 and we used it in our Machine Learning model.

-#### Data Extraction and Trasformation:
+#### Data Extraction and Transformation:

-we started to extract the data from our [s3 bucket](https://s3.console.aws.amazon.com/s3/buckets/pneumoniadataset?region=us-east-1&prefix=chest_xray/&showversions=false) and did some trasformation in the Dataset1 images using [project_sample](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/project_sample.ipynb) code.
+we started to extract the data from our [s3 bucket](https://s3.console.aws.amazon.com/s3/buckets/pneumoniadataset?region=us-east-1&prefix=chest_xray/&showversions=false) and did some transformation in the Dataset1 images using [project_sample](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/project_sample.ipynb) code.

 The Dataset's size is bigger and if all members of the team used the cloud images from the S3 bucket, the team would incur possible charges from AWS.
 To avoid this, we decided to store the images on our local machines in order to train and test the ML model.